p081/Project081/README.md

 For most people, this would work instantly, but maybe with some issues if you have one of the models listed above.

-If you have an iMac8,1 or MacBookPro4,1 and you aren't getting any sound, please contact me.
+If you have an iMac8,1 or MacBookPro4,1 and you aren't getting any sound, you may have picked the wrong image.
+Those machines need a special image so download the BLUE one.
+If it still doesn't work, contact me.

 If you can't boot with a MacPro3,1, do note that a lot of GPUs aren't compatible.
 For the best results, use official original GPUs.
 Known supported GPUs: Radeon HD 2600XT